Identifiability and Characterization of Transmon Qutrits Through Bayesian Experimental Design: Case Studies for Quantum Characterization

 We consider the cases where the exact model parameters are assumed to be point-estimates or following some distribution.
 When treating the parameters as point estimates, we take $\widetilde{\Vec{\theta}} = \cbrac{\widetilde{\omega},\widetilde{\chi},\widetilde{T_1},\widetilde{T_2}}$.
 Each experiment is then performed using this fixed parameter set.
 In the case where the parameters are assumed to be random variables, we consider their exact distribution to be \expression{ \widetilde{\Vec{\theta}} \sim \mathcal{N}(\mu_\Vec{\theta},\Sigma_\Vec{\theta}) := \mathcal{N}(\widetilde{\omega},10^{-6}) \times \mathcal{N}(\widetilde{\chi},10^{-3}) \times \mathcal{N}(\widetilde{T_1},0.2) \times \mathcal{N}(\widetilde{T_2},0.2) } where each experiment is performed using a random sample from the distribution which introduces stochasticity into the model problem.
-The prior distribution (i.e. distribution at the initialization) is taken to be \expression{ \Pr{\Vec{\theta}} = \mathcal{U}_{\omega}(3.5,4.5) \times \mathcal{U}_{\chi}(0.1,0.2) \times \mathcal{U}_{T_1}(30,60) \times \mathcal{U}_{T_2}(20,40) } In addition to the noise introduced by imposing a distribution over the model parameters, we also introduce shot noise by sampling a finite number of outcomes $N$ (in \eqref{Likelihood:MNM}).
+The prior distribution (i.e. distribution at the initialization) is taken to be \expression{ \Pr{\Vec{\theta}} = \mathcal{U}_{\omega}(3.5,4.5) \times \mathcal{U}_{\chi}(0.1,0.2) \times \mathcal{U}_{T_1}(30,60) \times \mathcal{U}_{T_2}(20,40) } Since the `true' distribution is not known in practice, the use of an uninformative prior, like the uniform distribution, avoids bias in the inference.
+In addition to the uncertainty introduced by imposing a distribution over the model parameters, we also introduce shot noise (i.e. sampling uncertainty) by sampling a finite number of outcomes $N$ (in \eqref{Likelihood:MNM}).
 When omitting shot noise and using exact $\Pr{\Vec{y} | \widetilde{\Vec{\theta}}; \Vec{\xi} }$ (i.e. when $N \rightarrow \infty$), we employ the Gaussian model for the likelihood (\eqref{Likelihood:Gau}).
-We refer to those experiments performed using point-estimates of parameters and exact measurements (i.e. $N = \infty$) as \emph{noise-free} experiments.
+We refer to those experiments performed using point-estimates of parameters and exact measurements (i.e. $N = \infty$) as \emph{exact} experiments and those experiments with uncertainty (either parameter or sampling) as \emph{stochastic} experiments.
 We use a total of 2000 Monte Carlo particles and limit the total number of epochs to 500.
-It was previously mentioned that the topology of the utility function can be highly multimodal, hence we employ the non-gradient based differential evolution algorithm, since it is easily parallelizable and less susceptable to convergence to local extrema.
+The results with different number of particles is given in Appendix \ref{sec:Appendix}.
+It was previously mentioned that the topology of the utility function can be highly multimodal \cite{Schoneberger2010}, hence we employ the non-gradient based differential evolution algorithm, since it is easily parallelizable and less susceptable to convergence to local extrema.
 Each experiment will be defined by a different control pulse that is parameterized as a sequence of piecewise constant segments in the rotating frame, with a drive frequency $\omega_d$ and each segment defined by $p(t)$, $q(t)$ and $\Delta t$ as shown in Fig. \ref{fig:PulseParameterization}.
+Although other pulse parameterization, such as spline parameterization \cite{Quandary}, can also be used, the piecewise-constant pulses simplies matrix exponentiation since it can be performed for each segment simultaneously and in parallel.
+For a finely resolved pulse, this piecewise-constant parameterization will lead to an overwhelming number of parameters that must be optimized, and therefore, a spline-based parameterization is more applicable.
 Hence, for an $N_p$ segment pulse, the total number of parameters defining the experiment are $N_T=3N_p+1$.
 The bounds on the pulse parameters are $p(t), q(t) \in [-12,12]$ MHz, $\Delta t \in [1,30]~\mu$s and $\omega_d \in [3.5,4.5]$.
 We assume each experiment begins with the qutrit in the ground state $\ket{0}$.

 For verification purposes, we compare the converged distributions to the exact, imposed distribution and analyze the error in the model predictions for a reference quantum gate using Swap-02 gate.